-You can also uses buses to take longer trips around the state.
+You can also use buses to take longer trips around the state.
 Greyhound is the nation’s primary long-distance bus company, offering routes linking big cities and rural destinations state-wide, and heading out of state too.

-Here are links to California’s major regional transport organisations.
+Here are links to California’s major regional transport organizations.
 Most offer a variety of travel options, such as buses, subways and light rail, and in some cases, ferries.
 For more local information on transport options in Northern California, visit 511.org.